 To repeat: roughly speaking, the skin consists of 3 layers.
 The epidermis, dermis and hypodermis.
 The hypodermis is the lowest of the three skin layers.
 It consists mainly of loose connective tissue and fatty tissue and is permeated with nerves and blood vessels.
 Collagen fibers connect it with the dermis above it and the structures below it in the body.

 The second layer is the dermis.
 This layer of skin contains blood vessels, nerves, hair follicles, sebaceous glands and sweat glands.
 The dermis supplies the vascularized epidermis with nutrients via the many small blood vessels.
 The layer of the dermis adjacent to the subcutis forms a network of taut collagen and flexible elastin fibers.
 This network of fibers ensures the firmness and, as the name suggests, the elasticity of the skin.
-The fibrous framework makes the dermis solid and stable on the one hand, but also deformable at the same time.
+The fibrous framework makes the dermis solid and stable on the one hand, but also deformable on the other.

 2. when the skin tears - where do you get stretch marks?

-Bodybuilders often develop stretch marks in areas where a lot of muscle mass is built up particularly quickly, such as the biceps or chest.
+Bodybuilders often develop stretch marks in areas where a lot of muscle mass is built up particularly quickly, such as on the biceps or chest.
 Rapid weight gain or when teenagers literally shoot up in a rush can also lead to tears in the connective tissue.
 A genetically determined weakness of the connective tissue favors the development of striae.

 During pregnancy in particular, most women find that their skin tears under the strain.
 While the belly expands many times over in parallel with the life growing inside it, the skin shows its enormous stretching capacity.
 And also reaches its limits in the connective tissue of the dermis.
 Stretch marks appear, also known as stretch marks at this time.
 And not necessarily just on the stomach.
 The whole body does an incredible job and stretch marks can also appear on the hips, legs or breasts.